-A narrow black line that has formed vertically underneath your nail is called a splinter hemorrhage.
-It occurs for a variety of reasons and may be harmless or a sign of a more serious health condition.
+A small black line that forms vertically underneath your nail may be a splinter hemorrhage, while horizontal lines may be melanonychia.
+These may be harmless or a sign of a more serious health condition.

-This condition is called a splinter hemorrhage because it may look like a wood splinter under your nail.
-The condition is caused by damaged small blood vessels underneath your nail.
+As the name suggests, splinter hemorrhages look like a wood splinter under your nail.
+These result from damage to small blood vessels underneath your nail.
 Characteristics include the following:

 - It’s black or reddish brown in color.

 - It doesn’t change appearance when you apply pressure to the nail.

 - It appears in one or more places under your nail.

 Splinter hemorrhages do not typically run across the entire nail.
 Narrow black lines that start in the nail bed and extend across the entire nail are often the result of melanonychia.
 This condition occurs due to increased melanin deposits in the nail or changes in the nail pigmentation.

 Thicker lines that create a horizontal stripe on the nail are called Beau lines.
 These are usually not harmful, but nail discoloration in the nail bed

 This article discusses the different types of lines of the nail.